Lorraine DeKruyf, PhD

 Honors & Awards

 I received the 2014 Western Association for Counselor Education and Supervision Publication Award in recognition of contributions made to counselor education and supervision literature.
 Among my contributions were collaborative pieces written or edited with colleagues Richard Auger from the University of Minnesota, Mankato, and Shannon Trice-Black from the College of William and Mary, for a two-part special issue for Professional School Counseling, the flagship journal for the American School Counseling Association.
 Our work culminated in 14 peer-reviewed articles contributing to the professional literature on the role school counselors play in meeting students’ mental health needs.

 How do you pronounce your last name?

 Depends who you ask.
-Most folks go with the Merriam-Webster pronunciation.
 I think you could spell it: "de-KRIFE."
 Although I publish under the long version of my name, I generally go by Lori DeKruyf.

 Do you keep in touch with your grads?